 Aysel Küçüksu is currently employed as a Postdoctoral Researcher at iCourts, University of Copenhagen.
 Her research examines non-legal ways of improving compliance with ECtHR decisions as part of the 'Human Rights Nudge' Project.

-THE ROLE OF THE EUROPEAN COURT OF JUSTICE IN FRAMING THE PRINCIPLES OF DISTRIBUTIVE GLOBAL JUSTICE
+THE ROLE OF THE EUROPEAN COURT OF JUSTICE IN FRAMING THE PRINCIPLES OF GLOBAL JUSTICE THROUGH THE AREA OF ASYLUM